girlscript/EQEquation-Website/Contributing.md

 Click the green button “Create pull request”.
 Give a succinct and informative title, in the comment field give a short explanation of the changes and click the green button “Create pull request” again.

+**Note**: Create a sperate Branch for Raising PR's to maintain a clean workflow.

 #### Pulling others’ changes
 Before you make further changes to the repository, you should check that your version is up to date relative to EQEquation-Website version.